vphantom/vof/SPECIFICATION.md

 #### `prune~`

 (Default: none.)
 List of a record's fields (expected to be lists of records) to filter based on query filters.
-For example, restrict order lines for queries filtering on order line product types.
+For example, it could be desirable to restrict order lines in each returned order for a query filtering on order line product types.

+For example, `…/orders?prune~=lines&is_draft=$false&date=between:20250101:20251231&lines.product=in(ABC,DEF)` would return final orders placed in 2025 which have lines about products ABC or DEF, but each order would only include lines about products ABC or DEF.

 <!-- /advanced -->